 An aquarium that follows a day/night lighting plan is ideal for Platy fish.
 Timers on your aquarium lights make it easy for you to keep a cycle.

-One note on Platy fish; they can be jumpers, so a good fitting aquarium lid is a necessity.
+One note on Platy fish; they can be jumpers, so a good fitting aquarium lid is necessary.

 Platy fish are peaceful fish that are best kept in groups of at least 6 or 8.
 Platy fish behavior is consistent throughout the variations.
 They like to stay close to cover but venture out as a group to explore or to feed.